NEW: JetBlue Airways increased its checked bag fees in January 2020. See below for details.

 The Bill of Rights explicitly outlines how much money fliers get in the case of a ground delay or overbooking.
 This handy document will help to cut down on confusion and compensation expectations.

-The carrier promises that it will always display its cheapest fares on its own site. “[If] by any chance you find a lower JetBlue fare elsewhere on the same day of purchase, we’ll give you a $100 credit good for travel on JetBlue,” the airline says on its website.
+The carrier promises that it will always display its cheapest fares on its own site.
+“If by any chance you find a lower JetBlue fare elsewhere on the same day of purchase, we’ll give you a $50 credit good for travel on JetBlue and refund the fare difference,” the airline says on its website.

 This is important because some major airlines hide their cheapest fares on their own website but allow them to be searchable on some of the other travel sites like Kayak, Expedia and Priceline.com to compete with low-cost carriers.

-For a fee, JetBlue also offers Even More Space seats, which give travelers additional legroom.
+For a fee, JetBlue also offers Even More Space seats, which give travelers up to 38 inches of legroom.

-When it comes to customer satisfaction, JetBlue came in tied for second place among major U.S. carriers in the American Customer Satisfaction Index report that was released in April 2018.
-Last year it was #1.
+When it comes to customer satisfaction, JetBlue came in tied for second place among major U.S. carriers in the American Customer Satisfaction Index report released in April 2019.

-- If you can, book online: JetBlue adds $25 per person to fares purchased by phone.
+- Book online: JetBlue adds $25 per person to fares purchased by phone